 It’s good to see The Brennan Center’s report and recommendations on US ballot design practices, Better Ballots, has now been published.

-Eight years after Florida’s notorious notorious Butterfly of 2000, and the billions spent on new voting technology, Better Ballots will help to focus policy-makers on the need for change to ballot design.
+Eight years after Florida’s notorious Butterfly Ballot of 2000, and the billions spent on new voting technology, Better Ballots will help to focus policy-makers on the need for change to ballot design.